 I now work with East Timor Hearts Fund to develop strategic ways of preventing and managing rheumatic heart disease in Timor-Leste.

-Several years ago, I worked for East Timor Hearts Fund honorary medical adviser Dr Noel Bayley as a medical registrar in Warrnambool Hospital.
+Some years ago I worked for East Timor Hearts Fund honorary medical adviser Dr Noel Bayley as a medical registrar in Warrnambool Hospital.
 I was inspired by not only the massive amount of work he has put into helping to create East Timor Hearts Fund, but the grit and dedication of the whole team.

-Now as an advanced trainee in cardiology, it has been a perfect fit for me to join the team on multiple trips to Timor-Leste to run clinics and assist with research.
+It has been a perfect fit for me to join the team on multiple trips to Timor-Leste to run clinics and assist with research.
 I interview and examine patients, then perform echocardiograms, seeing hundreds of patients over a few short days.
-It’s a privilege and an honour working with the East Timor Hearts Fund team, and I can say with certainty that the clinical experience I’ve gained in Timor-Leste will make me a far better cardiologist.
+It’s a privilege and an honour working with the East Timor Hearts Fund team, and I can say with certainty that the clinical experience I’ve gained in Timor-Leste makes me a far better cardiologist.